muellners/research/src/content/lockdown-survey-india.md

 The size of migrant labourers in Chennai seems to outweigh the magnitude of the current efforts to address the food and daily needs shortage.
 Some populations of migrants have faced the impending depletion of their food reserves, basically completely running out.

-In places we visited, lockdown measures have enforced to a larger degree although people are showing some signs of torpid attitude in rural areas.
+In places we visited, lockdown measures have enforced to a larger degree although people are showing some signs of "torpid" attitude in rural areas.

 Marginalized communities and people with no homes seem to have some assistance from local communities.
 India is a land of spirituality and a land of goodwill.